top of page

 In addition the Columbus Day Parade, Columbus Day Queen contest and the Joseph Cardinal Bernardin Humanitarian of the Year Award are well known annual JCCIA events.

-The JCCIA has a Women’s Division, West Suburban Women’s Division and Young Professionals Division.
+The JCCIA has a Women’s Division and the Avanti Group

 bottom of page